Aniezka/hatespeech-russian/analysis/README.md

 # Analysis of the Dataset
-- count_ipm.ipynb -
+- count_ipm.ipynb - code providing the calculation of IPM and ZIPF's Law metrics for the observed data.

-Lonk to data:
+Link to data: